Salable/miro-salable-per-seat-boards/README.md

 8. Currencies will then appear, input `1` as the per-seat cost of the plan’s subscription, this will be billed to a customer every month based on how many seats they have.
 9. Continue to `Assign values`.
 10. This section is for assigning feature values that can be used on pricing tables.
 This is not required to get set up.
-11. Click `Continue` to `Capabilities`.
+11. Click `Continue` to `Features`.
-12. Create the capabilities called `rectangle` and `triangle`.
-These will be used to lock features behind the license check in the demo app.
+12. Create the boolean features called `rectangle` and `triangle`.
+These will be used to lock features behind the entitlement check in the demo app.
 13. Create Plan.
 14. Repeat the above steps for a `Pro` plan but with the changes in the next steps.
 15. Set the per-seat cost as `2` plan which will bill the customer £2 per board they have access to.
-16. Select the existing capabilities `triangle` and `rectangle`, create a new capability called `circle`.
+16. Select both existing features `triangle` and `rectangle`.

 ### Update Environment Variables